osandadileepa/devops-assesment/README.md

 ## Assessment Submission

-* Check the `SUBMISSION.md` file to check answers and instructions.
+* Check the `SUBMISSION.md` file to evaluate answers and instructions.
-*